Article

 Digitizing this layer means replacing loosely managed handoffs with structured document collection, pre-configured approval paths, and real-time validation.
 Roles are clearly defined, supporting documents are tracked automatically, and everything routes through a system that maintains continuity, even when project complexity increases.

-The draw schedule should incorporate provisions for issues like retainage, which is withheld until project completion to ensure quality.
+The draw schedule should incorporate provisions for issues like retainage, which is withheld until project completion to ensure quality and contractual compliance.

 Some teams start by mapping pain points using tools like a pay app and lien waiver tracker to assess where friction builds.
 Others go deeper into how automated documentation workflows reduce risk and sync funding, billing, and approvals into a single system of record.